NiratNiyomthai/ball_bouncing_sim/README.md

 Recommended to play with friends.
 Post-game effects may include anger and violence.
 There will be a notification for every 10 points a side scores.

+# HOW TO RUN
+Download pong.py and run it in an editor.
+The editor will need to be able to run Python and you must be connected to the internet.

 # CONTROLS

 Blue side